 Paint products may be delivered to a Household Hazardous Waste Roundup for proper disposal.
 Additionally, there are two retailers in Glendora that accept unwanted paint, free of charge.

-- Mission Ace Hardware – 531 South Glendora Avenue.
-(Limit of 5 gallons per visit.)
+- Mission Ace Hardware: 531 S. Glendora Ave; limit 5 gallons per visit.

 These retails will accept paints, stains, and varnishes.
 Material must be delivered in its original container, with the label legible.
 Aerosols will not be accepted.
 Dried paint will not be accepted, and can be placed in the regular trash.